Hay’s Galleria: Tea, war and fire – the history behind the Larder of London

 To read more of Metro Girl’s blog posts on London history, click here.

-Posted on 11 June 2013, in Architecture, History, London, Tourist Attractions and tagged 19th century, Bermondsey, Hay's Galleria, Hay's Wharf, history, London Bridge, London history, London maritime, River Thames, Southbank.
+Posted on 11 June 2013, in Architecture, History, London, Tourist Attractions and tagged 19th century, Hay's Galleria, Hay's Wharf, history, London Bridge, River Thames.
 Bookmark the permalink.
 1 Comment.